Got a Bench Warrant? Now What

 Charleston Criminal Defense Attorney

-If you’d like to learn more about bench warrants, please give me a call at (843) 530-7813.
-I hope this video was helpful and thanks for watching.
+If you’d like to learn more about bench warrants in South Carolina, you need a Charleston Criminal Defense lawyer, please call me at (843) 530-7813.